-Finally on June 1, any king salmon caught with selective gear must be returned to the water alive.
-That includes hook and line, fish wheels, dip nets, and beach seines.
+Finally on June 1, any king salmon caught with selective gear below Aniak can be kept for harvest.
+Kings caught with selective gear in state-managed waters that are closed to gillnets must be returned to the water alive.
+Selective gear includes hook and line, fish wheels, dip nets, and beach seines.
 The river remains open to these gear types.

 June Subsistence Fishing Openings

 As the gillnet closures roll up the river, subsistence users will still have opportunities to fish.
-Three subsistence set gillnet openings are scheduled in early June, each lasting 24-hours from 11 a.m. to 11 a.m. on June 3 and June 6 in subsistence sections 1 through 3, and on June 9 in subsistence sections 1 through 4.
+Three subsistence set gillnet openings are scheduled in early June.
+Each opening will last 24-hours from 11 a.m. to 11 a.m. on June 3 and June 6 in subsistence sections 1 through 3, and on June 9 in subsistence sections 1 through 4.

-Set gillnets may not exceed 60 feet in length, 45 meshes in depth, and may not be operated more than 100 feet from the ordinary high-water mark.
+Set gillnets must be 6-inch or less mesh and may not exceed 60 feet in length, 45 meshes in depth, and may not be operated more than 100 feet from the ordinary high-water mark.
 All set gillnets must have an attached keg or buoy with the fisherman’s first initial, last name, and address.

 Correction: This article originally said that on June 1, the Kuskokwim River will close from the mouth to just above the Tuluksak River mouth, and on June 3, the closure will extend to the Yukon Delta Refuge boundary at Aniak.
 Those state regulations have been superseded by federal regulations.
 The article has been corrected to say that on June 1 the Kuskokwim River will close from the mouth to the Yukon Delta Refuge boundary at Aniak.
 Also, in the article the Eek River and Aniak Box have been added to the list of salmon-spawning areas and tributaries that are closed to gillnets starting June 1.